Sergiño Dest: Early life

+Dest was born in Almere to Surinamese-American father Kenneth Dest and a Dutch mother.
+Kenneth Dest was born in Suriname and immigrated to the United States with his family when he was young, settling in Brooklyn.
+He served in the Vietnam War, and eventually naturalized as a US citizen.

 Club career

+Early career

+Dest played for the youth academy of Almere City until 2012, when he moved to the Ajax youth academy.
+Initially a forward, he progressed through the ranks of the club until making the switch to a full-back.

 Ajax

 Dest debuted for Jong Ajax on October 15, 2018, in a 2–1 loss against Jong PSV.
 Dest impressed over the course of the 2018–19 season, making 18 appearances in the Dutch Eerste Divisie and tallying one goal and two assists.
 He also scored one goal and provided one assist in seven appearances in the prestigious UEFA Youth League.

 On July 27, 2019, Dest made his debut for the Ajax first team in an official game when he started the 2019 Johan Cruyff Shield match against rivals PSV Eindhoven.
 Ajax won the match 2–0 and claimed the trophy.
-On August 10, 2019, Dest debuted in the Eredivisie, replacing Noussair Mazraoui in the 54th minute of Ajax's 5–0 home win against FC Emmen.
+On August 10, 2019, Dest debuted in the Eredivisie, replacing Noussair Mazraoui in the 54th minute of Ajax's 5–0 home win against Emmen.
 He also appeared as a substitute in qualifying matches for the UEFA Champions League against PAOK and APOEL.
 In September, Dest was officially promoted to the Ajax first-team squad.
-On September 17, 2019, he made his first start in the Champions League against Lille OSC, a match which Ajax won 3–0.
+On September 17, 2019, he made his first start in the Champions League against Lille, a match which Ajax won 3–0.
 Dest finished his first senior season with 35 appearances in which he scored two goals—both in a KNVB Cup fixture against Telstar.

 Barcelona

 On October 1, 2020, Dest transferred to Barcelona for an initial €21 million fee plus a further €5 million in variables.
 He signed a five-year contract with the club with a buyout clause set at €400 million.
-Dest made his debut for Barcelona on October 4, coming on as a 75th minute substitute for Jordi Alba in a 1–1 draw against Sevilla.
+Dest made his debut for Barcelona on October 4, coming on as a 75th-minute substitute for Jordi Alba in a 1–1 draw against Sevilla.
 With the appearance, Dest became the first American to appear for Barcelona in La Liga.
 On October 20, he became the first American to play for Barcelona in a UEFA Champions League match.
 Later that month, Dest set another milestone, becoming the first American to play in El Clásico; Barcelona fell to a 1–3 defeat to rivals Real Madrid but Dest's performance in the match was praised.
-On November 24, 2020, Dest scored his first goal for Barcelona in a 4–0 away win over Dynamo Kyiv in the Champions League group stage.
+On November 25, 2020, Dest scored his first goal for Barcelona in a 4–0 away win over Dynamo Kyiv in the Champions League group stage.
 In doing so, Dest became the first American to score a professional goal for the club.
 On March 21, 2021, he scored a brace in a 6–1 away win over Real Sociedad.